28-UNIT APARTMENT COMPLEX

 In 2002, this property, in exchange for a low-interest rate $250,000 loan, entered into a 30-year agreement with the San Rafael Re-Development Agency to make 13 of the units available for low-income residents.
 While the owners have not designated specific apartments, 6 apartments must be available to very low-income residents and 7 apartments to low-income residents.
 A formula determines the maximum rent that can be charged for these apartments as a percentage of the Marin County Median Income.

-According to my read of the agreement, the maximum rent for the six very-low-income units is 1/12 of 30% of 50% of the median income less an estimated cost of utilities, if not provided ($93).
-The maximum rent for these units would therefore be $1,695, without utilities being provided.
-The seven units at low income have a maximum rent calculated at 1/12 of 30% of 60% of the median income or $2,053.
-As of April 1, 2020, the Median Marin County Income for a family of four is up from $136,800 in 2019 to $143,100 in 2020.
+According to my read of the agreement, the maximum rent for the six very-low-income units is 1/12 of 30% of 50% of the median income for a family of three less an estimated cost of utilities, if not provided ($93).
+The maximum rent for these units would therefore be $1,517, without utilities being provided.
+The seven units at low income have a maximum rent calculated at 1/12 of 30% of 60% of the median income or $1,839.
+As of April 1, 2020, the Median Marin County Income for a family of three is $128,800.

 Recently the City of San Rafael confirmed that the deed-restricted units can be rented under the Section 8 program at full market rents (as the tenant still pays affordable rent).